SEESolutions-it/DpdlEngine/README.md

 		1) To perform a single query (press 'q')

-		2) To execute sequential or random queries, for each of the data entries (press ENTER) and than enter **'armin'** as constraint base name, which is part of the key of each data entry: i.e. "armin 1, armin 2, ..."
+		2) To execute sequential or random queries, for each of the data entries (press ENTER) and than enter '**armin**' as constraint base name, which is part of the key of each data entry: i.e. "armin 1, armin 2, ..."

 		   For random vs. sequential queries comment or uncomment the following line of code in the script